sherifButt/adv-web-scraper-api/docs/api/queue-system.md

-    "status": "completed", // Current status (see below) "progress": 0, // Job progress (if reported by worker) "result": { /* Extracted data or null */ }, // See Result Retrieval below "createdAt": 1744450886841, // Timestamp (ms) when job was created "completedAt": 1744450939697, // Timestamp (ms) when job finished (if completed/failed) "failedReason": null // Reason for failure (if status is 'failed')
+    "status": "completed", // Current status (see below) "progress": 0, // Job progress (if reported by worker) "result": { /* Extracted data or null */ }, // See Result Retrieval below "estimatedCost": 0.15, // Cost estimation when available "numberInQueue": 3, // Position in queue (only for waiting/active jobs) "createdAt": 1744450886841, // Timestamp (ms) when job was created "completedAt": 1744450939697, // Timestamp (ms) when job finished (if completed/failed) "failedReason": null // Reason for failure (if status is 'failed')